-Installing Python in Windows #
+Installing Python on Windows #

 To install Python in Windows, head over to https://www.python.org/downloads/release/python-344/, scroll down the page until you see "Files" heading.
 There you will find different versions of Python that you can download.

-If you are using 32-bit version of Windows download Windows x86 installer and if you are using 64-bit version of Windows download Windows x86-64 installer.
+If you are using a 32-bit version of Windows download Windows x86 installer and if you are using a 64-bit version of Windows download Windows x86-64 installer.
 Note that Windows x86 installer will work on 32-bit as well as 64-bit.

-After downloading the installer, double click it to start the installation process.
+After downloading the installer, double-click it to start the installation process.
 The installation is very straightforward, just accept all the defaults.
 The only critical step in the installation process is that when you are asked to Customize the Python installation.

-When this Window appears, use scrollbar to scroll down the list.
+When this Window appears, use the scrollbar to scroll down the list.
 In front of the last item i.e "Add python.exe to Path", select "Will be installed on the local hard drive" using dropdown.
 This option allows us to call

 To verify the installation, open Command Prompt and enter the following command.

 Like most Linux distributions Ubuntu comes with Python pre-installed.
 In fact, some Linux distributions nowadays comes with Python 2 and Python 3 installed by default.
 To test which version of Python you have on your machine execute the following command.

 q@vm:~$ python3 --version Python 3.5.2 q@vm:~$